sesamiapp/devportal/docs/sesami-sdk/sdk.md

 ### quantity
 `Number`
-Quantity - Only use for a service with group appointments. defaults to **1**.
+Quantity - Only used for a service with group appointments.
+Defaults to **1**.

 ### weekStartDay
 `Number`